1 Document summary

 - the increasing use of residual current circuit devices (RCCDs) on socket circuits that cut off the electrical supply should a ‘fault to earth’ occur

-It is recommended that an in line RCCD is fitted to all high risk equipment (equipment that is not double insulated) that is frequently used in high risk environments, for example, some toasters and other earthed kitchen ‘worktop’ equipment, hand held cleaning appliances and tools.
-However, this is not necessary if the socket circuit itself is protected with an RCCD.
+It is recommended that an in-line residual current circuit device (RCCD) is fitted to all high-risk equipment (equipment that is not double insulated) that is frequently used in high-risk environments, for example, some toasters and other earthed kitchen “worktop” equipment, handheld cleaning appliances and tools etc. However, this is not necessary if the socket circuit itself is protected with a residual current circuit device.

 All staff should carry out a visual inspection of the equipment that they use or are responsible for.
 Visual inspection is the most important maintenance precaution.
 Around 95% of faults or damage can be found by visual inspection.